How to Make a Simple Benchtop Router Table (With Table Fence)

 The DIY router table consists of 3 main parts – the router table, the table fence, and the dust collector.

 All the parts are made of Baltic birch plywood.
-Birch plywood is high-quality, strong, durable, and has a nice grain texture.
+Baltic Birch is high-quality, strong, durable, and has a nice grain texture.
 T-tracks are made of HDF.

-The overall dimensions of the router table are 40cm x 30cm.
-The table contains two parallel t-tracks for a table fence and one perpendicular t-track for a miter gauge or other table attachments.
+The overall dimensions of the table are 400 mm x 300 mm.
+The table contains two parallel t-tracks for the sliding fence and one perpendicular t-track for a miter gauge or other table attachments.

 NOTE: This build is designed for a cord / cordless Dewalt router (Dewalt D26203).
-However, it can be easily adapted for other types of routers – a full-size router or a 1/4-trim router.
+However, it can be easily adapted for other types of routers – compact routers, full-size routers, or a 1/4-trim router.

 How to Make a Benchtop Router Table (with Fence and Dust Collector)